Help Fight OCD By Participating In a Research Study

 Lead Researchers: A/Prof Luca Cocchi, Professor Michael Breakspear

 Ethics Committee: This material has been reviewed and approved by the RBWH Human Research Ethics Committee (EC00172) and the QIMR Berghofer Medical Research Institute Human Research Ethics Committee (EC00278)

 Obsessive Compulsive Disorder (OCD) affects around 2% of the Australian population.
 The symptoms and features of OCD can vary greatly.
 The causes are not fully understood, but it is likely a combination of lifestyle and biological factors.

 Researchers are testing a new intervention for OCD symptoms.
 The trial involves use of transcranial magnetic stimulation (TMS).
 This allows a safe and non-invasive adjustment of brain activity.
 The trial aims to assess if TMS can be used to improve OCD symptoms.

 This trial seeks men and women between the ages of 18 and50 who have been diagnosed with OCD for at least 12 months.
 Participants must attend 24 site visits at QIMR Berghofer over the course of 6 weeks, as well as attend a follow-up visit 6 months after the final stimulation session (each brain stimulation session will only take 15 to 30 minutes to complete).

 - Possible benefits may include a reduction in OCD.
 Please note that this effect remains hypothetical and has not yet been established by scientific research.

 - Please also note that you may be part of the control TMS group, who will receive a placebo stimulation that will not change your brain activity.

-- Your records relating to this study and any other information received will be kept strictly confidential, except as required by the law.
+- Your records relating to this study and any other information received will be kept strictly confidential, except as required by law.

 - Qualified health professionals will monitor your health as it relates to the study.